robertbrada/anchor-protocol-data-fetching/README.md

 - Total Deposit (USD)
 - Total Collateral (USD)

 There are two versions - Python and JavaScript.
-The Python version displays data in the browser in the Prometheus-compatible format,
+- **Python** version displays data in the browser in the Prometheus-compatible format.
+- **JavaScript** version only prints data to the console.

 <br />

+## Resources

 Anchor Protocol App: https://app.anchorprotocol.com/